 The Coronavirus Aid, Relief, and Economic Security (CARES) Act—enacted in March 2020—has changed the requirements for over-the-counter medication coverage.
 Since it was written into law, over-the-counter medical purchases can be reimbursed via an HSA or FSA without the need for a doctor’s prescription.
 This change is retroactive to Jan.
 1, 2020, and has no expiration date.

 The changes made under the CARES Act have significantly increased the number of products that qualify for reimbursement with an HSA.
-In addition to over-the-counter medication, such as pain relievers, anti-inflammatories, and cough syrup, shoppers can now purchase dozens of other products for varying needs.
-Baby cream, digestive aids, and sleep aids are just a few examples of what is now HSA-eligible.
+In addition to OTC medications, such as pain relievers, anti-inflammatories, and cough syrups, shoppers can now purchase dozens of other products for varying needs.
+Baby lotions, digestive aids, and sleep aids are just a few examples of what is now HSA-eligible.
 Also, for the first time in history, feminine hygiene products are included in the list of HSA-qualified OTC medical product expenses.

-Funeral plans, beauty enhancement procedures, child care, and most other non-tangible, health-related expenses are not covered with your HSA.
-For a full list of what is and what is not covered with your HSA, visit the IRS official website and see publications 502 and 969.
+Funeral plans, beauty enhancement procedures, child care, and most other non-tangible, health-related expenses are not covered by your HSA.
+For a full list of what is and what is not covered by your HSA, visit the IRS official website and see publications 502 and 969.

-There are a number of ways to use your HSA to pay for over-the-counter expenses.
-You may pay at the point of service with your HSA debit card, or you can pay out of pocket and reimburse yourself later with your HSA funds.
+There are a number of ways to use your HSA to pay for OTC expenses.
+You may pay at the point of service with your HSA debit card or you can pay out of pocket and reimburse yourself later with your HSA funds.